 Next, you want to look at what is the NCLEX pass rates of that school.
-So you can go through nursing school and graduate from an accredited program, but if they don’t set you up to succeed in passing this examination to get your license, what’s the point in all this.
+You can go through nursing school and graduate from an accredited program, but if they don’t set you up to succeed in passing this examination to get your license, what’s the point?

-So like, when I graduated, I had 16 graduates, but there’s another nurse who’s close to 200 graduates.
+When I graduated, I had a class of 16 graduates.
+I worked with another nurse who had close to 200 graduates.
 If three or four people don’t pass the NCLEX from my 16 graduates, that really changes the pass rate versus maybe the one or two from the class of 200 graduates.

-So consider that; because it’s really important to consider when you’re looking at a nursing school.
+Consider class size; because it’s really important when you’re looking at a nursing school.
 This is a massive financial investment, and it is also a lot of time, you want to make sure you pick your school appropriately.

 Nursing School Costs

-The best part? we took the same examination, we’re working in the same hospital and making about the same amount of money.
+The best part?
+We took the same examination, we’re working in the same hospital and making about the same amount of money.
 Their school cost two or three or even four times more than mine did.
 The cost of nursing school is a big thing.
 Keep in mind that more money does not necessarily mean you’re going to get a higher quality education.

 What Are the Nursing School Requirements?

-All right now that you have decided which degree in nursing you want and which schools you’re going to apply to.
-The next thing you have to do is visit those schools’ websites and the specific requirements.
+Now that you have decided which degree in nursing you want and which schools you’re going to apply to, the next thing you have to do is visit those schools’ websites and the specific requirements.
 They’re probably going to ask you to submit your GPA and your official transcripts from high school.

 If you are a non-traditional student, they will often require you to have taken specific science courses within a certain amount of time.

-Let’s say I graduated from high school, and I want to go to a four-year school.
-Most four-year colleges don’t have it structured where those four years full-time you’re doing all nursing courses typically, and you’re doing general education courses.
+If you graduated from high school, and want to go to a four-year school, most four-year colleges don’t have it structured where those four years you’re doing all degree courses.
+You are also doing general education courses.

-Then you apply to the nursing school so that you may say; I’m applying to this college to get into nursing school at that college eventually.
-Still, I have to do my first two years of general education requirements first, and then apply to the nursing program.
-They want to make sure you’re doing well in those before they let you into the nursing program of that college.
+When you apply to a four year nursing school, you may have to do your first two years of general education requirements first, and then apply to the nursing program.
+They want to make sure you’re doing well in general courses before they let you into the nursing program of that college.

-And it kind of helps weed out people who are not going to be able to cut it in there in their rigorous program, so you may need to take the Teas test before you apply, or they may want you to take that after application.
+This test helps weed out people who are not going to be able to cut it in their rigorous program.

-It makes a good impression if you can follow directions, and that is also true when you start to apply for jobs; after you graduate nursing school, you want to be able to be that person who doesn’t need their hand held through a basic application process.
+It makes a good impression if you can follow directions, and that is also true when you start to apply for jobs.
+After you graduate nursing school, you want to be that person who doesn’t need their hand held through a basic application process.

-So really, make sure you follow the directions.
-If they say to submit a word document, you should submit a word document; if they say just submit a pdf or if they say to fill this out first and then do this, you must do that, don’t try to do it differently or think, ah it’ll be okay, no! follow directions strictly.
+Make sure you follow the directions.
+If they say to submit a word document, you should submit a word document; if they say just submit a pdf or if they say to fill this out first and then do this, you must do that, don’t try to do it differently.
+Allows follow the directions strictly.

-So I hope that helps make the application process for nursing school make a little more sense if you have questions or any tidbits of advice that you’ve gone through recently for others, please share them in the comments.
+I hope that helps make the application process for nursing school make a little more sense.
+If you have questions or any tidbits of advice that you’ve gone through recently for others, please share them in the comments.

 Video for How to Apply for Nursing School

-So, if you’re interested in nursing school and think you have what it takes, start by doing your research, applying to schools that fit your needs, and preparing for the rigorous academic journey ahead.
+If you’re interested in nursing school and think you have what it takes, start by doing your research, applying to schools that fit your needs, and preparing for the rigorous academic journey ahead.
 The nursing field is a challenging but rewarding field, and with the proper preparation, you can achieve your nursing career goals and make a difference in the lives of others.
-One more thing to remember is nursing school application process can be competitive and stressful, but you have to stay positive.
+One more thing to remember is the nursing school application process can be competitive and stressful, but you have to stay positive.
+You can do this!